 Darian Kinnard Scouting Report

-The man opposite of Kinnard — left tackle Landon Young — was selected in the sixth round of the 2021 NFL Draft by the New Orleans Saints.
+The man who used to line up opposite of Kinnard — left tackle Landon Young — was selected in the sixth round of the 2021 NFL Draft by the New Orleans Saints.
 Young was taller and more experienced, and yet, Kinnard very likely would have gone before him had he declared.

 Darian Kinnard’s athletic profile